Skip to main content

 • A lot changes as children grow up.
 The arrangements you make now for your children may not be the right arrangements for them next year or in 5 years' time.
 This is normal.
 Be ready to recognise this and adapt to meet the changing needs of your children.

 • Whatever your situation, going to court is not the place to start.
 Before you apply for a court order about the arrangements for your children, the court requires you to find out about family mediation first, unless you can show that your case is exceptional (for example, where there has been violence or abuse between you).
-If you haven’t already seen A survival guide to sorting out child arrangements, it would be helpful to start there to see if you can avoid going to court.
+If you haven’t already seen our guide to sorting out child arrangements, it would be helpful to start there to see if you can avoid going to court.

 • Family mediation is available whether you split up recently or years ago, shared a home or never lived together.
 Family mediation is not the same as ‘marriage guidance’ - it is not about getting back together.
 In fact it is the opposite - family mediation aims to help you to agree how you will live apart.
 In a situation where you cannot agree the arrangements for your children, a family mediator can help you discuss possible solutions.
 But it is not the mediator who makes the decisions or agrees to a plan; it is you.

-• If you do end up going to court, the court help you and your child's other parent agree things between you where possible,if this is in the best interests of your children and safe for everyone involved.
+• If you do end up going to court, the court help you and your child's other parent agree things between you where possible, if this is in the best interests of your children and safe for everyone involved.
 Courts prefer not to make a decision for you and think your own agreement is usually better in the long term for your children.

 • If you represent yourself in any court proceedings without the help of a solicitor or barrister, then the law calls you a ‘litigant in person’.
 It is possible that you and your child's other parent are both litigants in person.
 You may also hear people talk about ‘self-representing’.
 This means the same thing.